cpmodel/FTT_StandAlone/docs/Update manuals/FTT-Power update manual.md

 ### Split the Masterfiles by country
 1. The back-end does not read the masterfile directly, but requires 2D files.
 Use Upload_FTT_data.py in the ``_Masterfiles`` folder to split the data by country.

+### Differing start dates for costs and capacity
+1. If your cost data is not from the same year as your final generation data, a code change needs to be made.
+In ftt_p_main.py, you will need to add an if statement (if year == (cost data year + 1)).., to run the learning-by-doing up to the proper start of the simulation.
+    1. TODO Option 1: switch to BNEF for cost data
+    2. TODO Option 2: make a new variable in FTT-Standalone/Utilities/Titles/VariableListing.xlsx which contains the date of the cost data, and adjust the code to reflect, so that code doesn't need updating.

 ## Less frequent updates
 ### Costs